Ravencentric/ravencentric.github.io/content/projects.md

 [[GitHub]](https://github.com/Ravencentric/ravencentric.github.io)

-Well, that’s this site.
-My apex domain had been sitting unused for a while (my project docs already live at `$domain/$project`), and a home page was pretty much the only thing I could put here, so that’s what it is.
+Well, that's this site.
+My apex domain had been sitting unused for a while (my project docs already live at `$domain/$project`), and a home page was pretty much the only thing I could put here, so that's what it is.

-It’s a static site built with [Hugo] and hosted on [GitHub Pages].
-The theme is [clente/hugo-bearcub] because it’s simple, does everything I need (pretty codeblocks), is JavaScript-free, and comes in under 10KB.
+It's a static site built with [Hugo] and hosted on [GitHub Pages].
+The theme is [clente/hugo-bearcub] because it's simple, does everything I need (pretty codeblocks), is JavaScript-free, and comes in under 10KB.

-There’s not much else to add here since I didn’t really do anything beyond taking some off-the-shelf pieces and putting them together.
+There's not much else to add here since I didn't really do anything beyond taking some off-the-shelf pieces and putting them together.

 [Hugo]: https://github.com/gohugoio/hugo